MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/resources/dynamics_extensionupload.md

 ## Bound Actions

-The extensionUpload resource type offers a bound action called `upload` which posts the corresponding extensionUpload batch.
+The extensionUpload resource type offers a bound action called `upload` which uploads the corresponding extensionUpload batch.
-Posting the extensionUpload batch is illustrated in the following example:
+This is illustrated in the following example:
 `UPLOAD https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/extensionUploads({id})/Microsoft.NAV.upload`

 The response has no content; the response code is 204.